JosiahPark/TRSTMI/README.md

 ## Questions

-If you have any questions about the code, please contact [Carlos Saltijeral](carlossaltrev@gmail.com) or
+If you have any questions about the code, please contact Carlos Saltijeral (carlossaltrev@gmail.com) or

 Josiah Park\